 Taste the Seasons: Discover Florida's Fruit Harvests

 An illustrative data visualization project mapping Florida’s seasonal fruit harvests and temperature shifts through participatory research, illustration, and risograph printing—designed to encourage attentive noticing of food, climate, and environmental systems.
+Please see my thesis document in my About page to read research further.

 Developed in Gainesville, Florida, this project is grounded in place-based design research using University of Florida IFAS resources, including Buy Fresh From Florida, and conversations with faculty researchers.
 Seasonal crop data was translated into a twelve-month fruit calendar that visualizes local harvest cycles alongside gradual temperature changes, embedding environmental information within an accessible, everyday format.